 Everything was on a grand scale.
 There was little wonder that AFC Bournemouth had managed to reside at Avenue Stadium while Dean Court had been rebuilt.
 It was now also home to Yeovil Town Ladies FC.

 It was as well that the stadium held the attention, as there was precious little going on out on the pitch to entertain.
-Both sides looked OK until reaching the final third of the excellent artificial pitch before moves breaking down.
+Both sides looked OK until reaching the final third of the excellent artificial pitch before moves broke down.

 Former Scarborough Athletic midfielder Cameron Murray saw a free kick go just over for the hosts while Matty Newman replied for Hendon with a shot that curled wide.
-On fifteen minutes Magpies full back Kyle Egan saw a shot beat Danny Boness in the Dons goal but hit the post.
+On fifteen minutes Magpies fullback Kyle Egan saw a shot beat Danny Boness in the Dons goal but hit the post.

-Boness made a smart stop from Murray on the half hour mark.
+Boness made a smart stop from Murray on the half-hour mark.
 Hendon lost their dominant defender Guri Demuria to injury which meant Luke Tingey dropping back.
-A scrambled effort was cleared by defender Lee Chappell to deny Dorchester on the stroke of half time.
+A scrambled effort was cleared by defender Lee Chappell to deny Dorchester on the stroke of halftime.

-It was a lovely day, so I didn’t bother with half time refreshments, preferring to soak up the sun and have a chat with fellow fans.
+It was a lovely day, so I didn’t bother with half-time refreshments, preferring to soak up the sun and have a chat with fellow fans.
 We lamented that play had been as bad as at Swindon Supermarine a few weeks previously.

 Whatever Gray said to his charges seemed to work.
 He later admitted that he’d been brutally honest with the team in the changing room.
 Dorch missed a sitter when Aaron Rodriguez spurned a free header just five yards out.
 It was to be the turning point of the game.

 The home fans down the side near me were also surprised and having a laugh at the call.
-I moved round behind the goal to join the rest of the Dons fans as another decent penalty shout was waved away.
+I moved around behind the goal to join the rest of the Dons fans as another decent penalty shout was waved away.

 It was all Hendon as Hippolyte-Patrick and Ricky German had both been denied by Dorch defender Ross Carmichael.
 Shortly after Hippolyte-Patrick went down under a soft challenge but Mr O'Shea pointed to the spot.

 I was undecided whether he was making decisions by numbers or he had a guilty conscience?
 It was amazing how many Hendon fans and management saw each decision differently afterwards!
-Whatever, German stepped up to slot home past baby faced keeper Mike Edgar.
+Whatever, German stepped up to slot home past baby-faced keeper Mike Edgar.
 The custodian made a fantastic stop shortly after to deny the goal scorer.

 Just gone the hour mark Hendon doubled their advantage.
 The marauding Stephane Ngamvoulou found German thirty yards out.
 He ran at a terrified defence with pace and power before setting up Hippolyte-Patrick to put the chance away calmly.

-The Dons were paying some scintillating football and looked like scoring each time they went forward.
+The Dons were playing some scintillating football and looked like scoring each time they went forward.
 Dorch had strong appeals for a penalty but the man in black decided the foul had taken place outside the box.
 The official was getting it from all four sides of the stadium!

 Only a bit of wastefulness and carelessness from the big man kept the score to 3-0 when he could have played in a colleague or bent his run to beat the offside trap.
 Despite those small faults, he and the team had put in a great forty-five minutes.